esphome/esphome-docs/components/binary_sensor/udp.rst

 ----------------------------

-Typically this type of binary sensor would be used for internal automation purposes rather than having it published back to Home Assistant, since it will be a duplicate of the original sensor.
+Typically this type of binary sensor would be used for internal automation purposes rather than having it published back to Home Assistant, since it would be a duplicate of the original sensor.

 If it *is* desired to expose the binary sensor to Home Assistant, then the ``internal:`` configuration setting needs to be explicitly set to ``false`` and a name provided.